 2. Field Oriented Control

-3. Motor Control Viewed in the \alpha\beta Frame
+3. Motor Control Viewed in the Frame

 3.1.
 Field Oriented Control